 Although modem emulation would be somewhat difficult, I firmly believe that this issue would be fixed with a Modem (Dummy) option for attachment in the SP1 slot.

-#2 Updated by me about 6 years ago
+#2 Updated by me over 6 years ago

 Thank you very much for accepting this issue.
 I do not know where to start, so I'll offer my knowledge on the topic.

 First off, there is a Wii homebrew application that is amazing: it emulates the modem adapter from the Gamecube on the Wii.
 This application is called Devolution.
 The source is here: http://www.tueidj.net/gc_devo_src.zip

 Using the source may be a way to at least spoof the hardware on the Dolphin emu, using the SP1 port.

 I do not believe that the hardware is region specific.
 As far as I remember, the hardware was able to be used from Japan on US and EU consoles.

 #4 Updated by delroth about 6 years ago

 Some info about this from tueidj (Devolution), in case someone wants to work on this in the future:

 * 0x07: unknown (set to 0x40), do these relate to AT command/response buffer sizes?